 Visiting the Peaks of Otter is easy.
-Situated along the Blue Ridge Parkway with Abbott Lake glistening nearby, The Peaks of Otter Lodge draws interested travelers year ‘round.
-The lodge is open daily spring through fall, but weekends only during the winter months.
+Situated along the Blue Ridge Parkway with Abbott Lake glistening nearby, The Peaks of Otter Lodge draws interested travelers from around the world and many road-trippers.
+The lodge is open daily spring through fall, and is especially popular during the fall foliage season.
 The cozy rooms include WiFi but you will not be treated to a television.
 Consider a trip to the Peaks to be an escape from everyday life and the noise that goes along with it.

 Delight in a hot meal at the Lake View Dining Room when you visit.
-Like the Lodge, it is open Friday through Sunday in winter.
 The Saturday Night Prime Rib Dinner is a fantastic treat for those passing through or staying the night.

 Hiking is one of the best ways to experience the Peaks of Otter and get an incredible view of the surrounding area.
 On a clear day, you can see for hundreds of miles.
 From the easy and ADA compliant Abbott Lake Trail (1 mile) to the strenuous Flat Top Trail (4.4 miles), you’ll encounter a range of hiking variety in regard to difficulty and views.
 The trek to the summit of Sharp Top (1.5 miles) is the most popular hike at the Peaks of Otter, though many also love the Fallingwater Cascades Trail (1.6 mile loop) that includes a chance to see a waterfall.
 Those trekking with children will want to check out the Kids in Parks program to learn how moving through the outdoors can be rewarding.
 The Peaks of Otter has six Kids in Parks Adventures for children to track.